Addiction is a complex condition that affects more than just the

 - Cognitive decline

-If your loved one is experiencing consequences on their health due to their addiction, it is time to stage an intervention and convince them to get help.
+If your loved one is experiencing consequences on their health due to their addiction, it is time for intervention and convince them to get help.

 4. Dangerous or Illegal Behaviors